Jim Brown: Sporting accolades

 Brown's memorable professional career led to his induction into the Pro Football Hall of Fame in 1971.
-His football accomplishments at Syracuse garnered him a berth in the College Football Hall of Fame.

-Jim Brown also earned a spot in the Lacrosse Hall of Fame, giving him a rare triple crown of sorts.
+His football accomplishments at Syracuse garnered him a berth in the College Football Hall of Fame in 1995.
+Brown was inducted in the National Lacrosse Hall of Fame in 1983.

-In 118 career games, Brown averaged 104.3 yards per game and 5.2 yards per carry; only Barry Sanders (99.8 yards per game and 5.0 yards per carry) comes close to these totals.
-For example, Hall of Famer Walter Payton averaged only 88 yards per game during his career with a 4.4 yards-per-carry average.
-Emmitt Smith averaged only 81.2 yards per game with a 4.2 yards-per-carry average.
-Brown held the yards-per-carry record by a running back (minimum 750 carries) from his retirement in 1965 until Jamaal Charles broke the record in 2012, but he still remains in 2nd place all-time over 50 years after his last NFL game.
+Brown is still the only player in history to win the NFL Rookie of the Year and MVP awards in the same year.
+In addition to winning the NFL MVP in 1957, 1958, and 1965, Brown was named league MVP by the Newspaper Enterprise Association, United Press International, Maxwell Football Club, and DC Touchdown Club in 1963.
+Brown is the only NFL player to average 100 rushing yards per game for their career.
+In 118 career games, he averaged 104.3 yards per game and 5.2 yards per carry; only Barry Sanders (99.8 yards per game and 5.0 yards per carry) comes close to these totals.
+For example, Hall of Famer Walter Payton averaged 88 yards per game during his career with a 4.4 yards-per-carry average.
+Emmitt Smith averaged 81.2 yards per game with a 4.2 yards-per-carry average.
+Brown has held the yards-per-game and yards-per-carry (minimum 1,500 carries) records by a running back since his retirement in 1965.

-The only top-10 all-time rusher who even approaches Brown's totals, Barry Sanders, posted a career average of 99.8 yards per game and 5.0 yards per carry.
-However, Barry Sanders' father, William, was frequently quoted as saying that Jim Brown was "the best I've ever seen."

-Brown currently holds NFL records for: